top of page

 No rush I'm on tortoise time:

 Introduce additional fiber slowly, while also increasing your fluid intake.
 Adding fiber too fast may make you more constipated or cause bloating or abdominal pain.
 Make sure to focus on soluble fiber vs insoluble fiber when you have slow motility or your bowels move slowly.
+Soluble fiber could improve symptoms of IBS with varying effects on abdominal pain.

 Use the bathroom 20 min after a meal.